watchthehit/btfree/BetFreeApp/BetFreeApp/BetFreeApp/BetFreeApp/Documentation/OnboardingDocumentation.md

 - **Skip Option**: Provides a "Skip" button on value proposition screens to jump directly to the paywall
 - **Linear Progression**: Users can move forward with the "Continue" button on each screen
 - **Back Navigation**: Users can go back to previous steps with the back button
-- **Hard Paywall**: Presents subscription options before completion
+- **Single Paywall**: Presents comprehensive subscription options with detailed pricing before completion
 - **Free Trial**: Offers a 7-day free trial to increase conversion
 - **Completion**: The final "Start My Journey" button completes onboarding and transitions to the main app

 ## Subscription Options

-The paywall screen presents two subscription options:
+The enhanced paywall screen presents multiple subscription options:
 - **Monthly Plan**: Basic monthly subscription
 - **Annual Plan**: Discounted annual subscription with savings highlighted
+- **Lifetime Plan**: One-time payment option (if applicable)

-Features of the paywall:
+Features of the enhanced paywall:
-- Visual highlighting of the selected plan
+- Visual highlighting of the recommended plan
 - Clear display of pricing and savings
-- Feature list with icons
+- Comprehensive feature comparison table
 - Prominent "Start Free Trial" button
 - Terms and conditions notice